logicalclocks/feature-store-api/docs/integrations/databricks/configuration.md

 At the end of the configuration, Hopsworks will start the cluster.
 Once the cluster is running users can establish a connection to the Hopsworks Feature Store from Databricks:

-!!! note "API Key on Azure"
+!!! note "API key on Azure"
-    Please note, for Azure it is necessary to store the Hopsworks API Key locally on the cluster as a file.
-As we currently do not support storing the API Key on an Azure Secret Management Service as we do for AWS.
-Consult the [API Key guide for Azure](api_key.md#azure), for more information.
+    Please note, for Azure it is necessary to store the Hopsworks API key locally on the cluster as a file.
+As we currently do not support storing the API key on an Azure Secret Management Service as we do for AWS.
+Consult the [API key guide for Azure](api_key.md#azure), for more information.

 === "AWS"